 policies, depending on the ad formats that are enabled for your Pulse

 account and the desired positions where you want to insert sponsor ads.

-If you want to show sponsor ads but no normal pre-roll, mid-roll, or post-roll ads, you can set the number of pre-roll, (default) mid-roll, and post-roll ads per ad break to zero in your insertion policies.
+If you want to show sponsor ads but no normal pre-roll, mid-roll, or post-roll ads, you can set the number of pre-roll, (default and advanced) mid-roll, and post-roll ads per ad break to zero in your insertion policies.
 This enables the corresponding linear ad break but makes it empty, giving you the ability to show only sponsor ads at the desired positions.
 For more information, see Insertion Policies.

 Sponsor Ad Positions